choia/EPL-football-manager/README.md

-# Football Manager
+# EPL Football Manager
-* Graphical application that represents English Premier League clubs information by webscraping from Football data website.
+* Graphical application that represents English Premier League clubs and its players information by webscraping from Football data website.

 ## Requirements